exploring mental health & photography

 A Tale of Two Fathers, by Julia Horbaschk & Tim Andrews, is the start of a longer term project helping Julia come to terms with her father’s suicide and the passing of Tim’s father, exploring themes of loss and memory.

-Fragmentary runs a free monthly peer group for artists wishing to discuss and further their…
+Fragmentary runs a monthly peer group for artists wishing to discuss and further their artistic practice.
+Get in touch if you’d like to attend.

 The Artworks presents an evening exploring the dual perspectives of both clinician and patient through photography by Daniel Regan.
 24th May 2016.